 The purpose of a contract is to protect both parties.
 It’s a mutual agreement, and it showcases your professionalism as a freelancer.
 So it sets the right tone and gives a great first impression for new clientele.

 But how do you go about creating a professional contract?

 There’s no need to hire a lawyer and pay crazy cash to have a document drawn up.
-Instead, you can use a simple platform like AND.CO to create gorgeous (yet, professional) contracts.
+Instead, you can use a simple platform like Fiverr Workspace to create gorgeous (yet, professional) contracts.
 You can email the agreement to all parties to sign virtually and then convert it into an invoice at the click of a button.